Lamb breast is an extremely cheap cut that benefits from long slow cooking, making it ideal for a sous vide machine. The Morroccan

 Serve the lamb sliced on the couscous, alongside slices of roasted aubergine.

-NOTE: If you have no sous vide machine, try slow-roasting the lamb in a closed casserole dish with 500 ml of stock at 150C for three hours.
+NOTE: 1.
+I wanted my lamb medium rare but if you want yours to be medium, you need a temperature of about 60C and a cooking time of 12-15 hours; and if you want it well done you will need a temperature of 65-70C and anything from 15-20 hours.
+2. If you have no sous vide machine, try slow-roasting the lamb in a closed casserole dish with 500 ml of stock at 150C for three to four hours.

 Recipe by Cooksister | Food, Travel, Photography at http://www.cooksister.com/2013/11/moroccan-spiced-lamb-breast-herb-couscous.html